Honoring Nations, An Invitation

 - Cultural Relevance - The Contribution fits, reflects, and strengthens the nation's culture.

-- Transferability - The Contribution's concepts, principles, and practices are applicable to other governments.
+- Transferability - The Contribution's concepts, principles, and practices apply to other governments.

 - Sustainability - The Contribution shows promise of sustained effectiveness.